je-suis-tm/quant-trading/oil money project/README.md

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/oil%20money%20project/preview/positions.png)
 ![alt text](https://github.com/tattooday/quant-trading/blob/master/oil%20money%20project/preview/actual%20vs%20fitted.png)

 What really interests us is why our model doesnt work any more.
 A detailed causal analysis is basically writing a thesis.
 Oh, how I hate writing thesis!
 I would make it short here.
 What we can tell is that after 2017/11/15 things have dramatically changed.
 What could possibly be the reason?
 Could it be that Saudi and Iran endorsed an extension of production caps on that particular date?
 Or Donald Trump got elected as POTUS so he would encourage a depreciated US dollar?
+If we think of NOK as a stochastic process, we decompose NOK into long term trend and short term random term.
+Well, apparently short term is dominated by Brent Crude.
+It partially justifies our model.
+What really drives long term trend though?

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/oil%20money%20project/preview/brent%20crude.png)

 Well, we are not economists.
 I wont write a paper on this.
 Then, lets take a look at our portfolio performance.
 So far so good, we actually made a few bucks from NOK.
 Interestingly, after we placed the stop order, I decided to add extra position to see what would happen.
 In the figure below, we could see the profolio when NOK breached the stop loss threshold.
 The downwards momentum didnt stop until two months later (maybe another major event in financial market occured).